medic/medic-docs/configuration/africas-talking.md

   }
 }
 ```

-During integration testing use "sandbox" as the username.

 The `allowed_ips` is hardcoded to the Africa's Talking server's IPs.
 Use the ones above unless AT change their addresses.